cwellsx/time/src/help/help.md

 - Record **what** you did, whenever you stop
 - Review a **history** of what you've done.

+## How it works

+You don't log in.
+There is no back-end database.
+Data you enter is permanently stored **within your browser**.
+It's pretty good for privacy, your data never leaves your browser, no data is sent back to the server.

+If you have more than one browser or machine, data isn't shared: each has its own independent database.

 ## How to use it

 The UI needs only a minimum of input: